oxidizing/sihl/README.md

 │   ├── cmd.ml
 ```

-There is an emphasis on the separation of the business logic from web stuff.
-Your app is just a set of services, models and repositories and it is not concerned with HTTP, databases, CLIs or other infrastructure topics.
+There is a strong emphasis on the separation of business logic from everything else.
+In this example, the domain layer is split up into two parts `pizza-delivery` and `pizza-order-taking`.
+Note that all the business rules live in that layer.

-[TODO goe through folders]
+A set of services, models and repos on its own is not that useful.
+In order to make it useful, we need to expose it to users.
+A typical web app does that through HTTP and a few CLI commands, which are primary used for development.

+Everything regarding HTTP, routing, GraphQL, REST, JSON, middlewares lives in `web`. `web` is allowed to use any service.

+The folder `app` contains `app.ml` which describes a Sihl app.

+In the folder `service` contains the service configuration `service.ml`.
+This is the static setup of all services that are usable throughout the project.

 ## Usage